RenardDev/HiJack/README.md

 HiJack.exe /add hello.exe
 ```
 After this, HiJack will intercept the process and inject into it the library `<filename>_hijack.dll` (`hello_hijack.dll`), which is located in the same directory as `hello.exe`.

+# NOTE
+For 32-bit processes you need to use 32-bit HiJack.
+Same for 64-bit.